-American expatriates living outside of the United States are all too aware of the various tax difficulties and hurdles that exist.
-Unfortunately, in recent years, law-abiding expats have been caught in the crossfire as Congress attempts to crackdown on wealthy Americans who use foreign trusts and offshore accounts to conceal wealth and income.
-These efforts have resulted in the start of enforcement of the Report of Foreign Bank Account (FBAR) obligation under the Bank Secrecy Act and the enactment of the Foreign Account Tax Compliance Act.
+American expatriates are all too aware of the various tax difficulties and hurdles that exist.
+Unfortunately, in recent years, law-abiding expats have been caught in the crossfire as Congress attempts to crackdown on wealthy Americans use foreign trusts and offshore accounts to conceal wealth and income.
+These efforts have resulted in the start of enforcement of the Foreign Bank Account Report (FBAR) obligation under the Bank Secrecy Act and the enactment of the Foreign Account Tax Compliance Act (FATCA).
 These and other reporting obligations create significant burdens for expatriate taxpayers.
 Since filing requirements are relatively opaque and penalties can be imposed even when one did not intend to violate the law, penalties can quickly accumulate.

 Expatriates and other Americans may be well aware of these and other tax enforcement efforts, but the IRS is about to implement yet another tool to secure payment of overdue taxes and penalties.
 Legislation passed in 2015 authorizes the IRS to cancel an individual’s passport through the State Department.
 This program is not yet in effect, but if you have significant tax debts it is wise to begin developing a plan to avoid this potential collection tactic.
 Our Sacramento tax relief lawyers explain further below.